MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/user-adoption-guide.md

 Support users and let them know you care by listening to them and acting on their feedback.

 Use the insights dashboard to see how the product and the content is performing.
-Leverage this information to update bookmarks, Q&amp;As, and other communications.
+Leverage this information to update bookmarks, Q&As, and other communications.
 This will also help you:

 1. Improve the content quality: review titles, descriptions, and URLs, optimize keywords, remove obsolete information, and add new information